Advisement Resources

 To help you further decide on a particular career pathway, we are one of the few undergraduate programs in the CSU system offering a competitive internship program.
 This year long experience provides students the opportunity to pick from over 20 local community partners (e.g, schools, hospitals, non-profit organizations) to develop hands-on experience and professional networks.

-Most CADV majors and minors will have completed the requirements for the Child Development Permit-the current credential in early childhood education.
+Did you know that most CADV majors and minors will have completed the requirements for the Associate Teacher, Teacher, or Master Teacher Level Child Development Permit - the current credential in early childhood education?
 The Child Development Training Consortium offers more information and resources regarding the steps to obtaining a permit.
-To apply for the Child Development Permit.

 See the following PowerPoint presentation for more information on careers traditionally of interest to CADV majors: Career Ideas for CADV Students